lokeshgupta1981/SpringExamples/README.md

 # Spring Examples

-This repository hosts the projects and their source codes written for various tutorials written in [SpringExamples.com](https://springexamples.com/).
+This repository hosts the projects and their source codes written for various tutorials written in [howtodoinjava.com](https://howtodoinjava.com/).

 ## Development Environment

-* Spring Boot 2.0.1.RELEASE
+* Spring Boot 2.1.8.RELEASE
 * Maven 4
 * JDK 8
-* Eclipse Neon.2
+* Eclipse Photon

 ## To import this project into Eclipse IDE